Chariny Herring, DO

-Chariny Herring, DO is a native of Benton, Arkansas and graduated from Ouachita Baptist University in 1996 as a biology major and chemistry minor.
+Dr. Herring is a native of Benton, Arkansas.
+She graduated from Ouachita Baptist University in 1996 as a biology major and chemistry minor.

 She earned her osteopathic medical degree (DO) at Oklahoma State University Center for Health Sciences in Tulsa in 2001.